We didn’t imagine we’d learn so much from our friends (and guests!) in one year.

 - Pizza dough for 99 cents – I never heard of Aldi’s before this post, but I ran.

 - Round boxes of tissues for the car in Target – Add to cart.

 - Shiffy’s davening post – Life-changing.

-To our fellow BCP fans and readers…tell us what you’ve incorporated into your life as a result of BCP!
+To our fellow BCP fans and readers…tell us what you’ve incorporated into your life as a result of one year of BCP!